M-Hafez22/M-Hafez22/README.md

 # Hi there 👋

-I'm a Developer who loves to face challenges and solve problems with JavaScript, Python, Bash, and any suitable tech the help solve it.
+I'm a developer who enjoys tackling challenges and solving problems with JavaScript, Python, Bash, and any other suitable technology that helps to solve them.
 If you want to build something great you can reach me by

 [![Gmail](https://img.shields.io/badge/-mohamedhafezmansour@gmail.com-c14438?style=social&logo=Gmail)](mailto:mohamedhafezmansour@gmail.com)